robinredX/DISSECT/readme.md

 # Step 1.
 Simulation
 If simulation is not needed, set `simulated` in `configs/main_config.py` to True, and go to step 2.

-If simulation is needed, set `simulated` to False and follow the following steps:
+If simulation is not needed, go to `PropsSimulator` and follow the instructions for simulation in `readme.md`.

-Change path at `reference` to h5ad file containing single-cell or purified bulk data.

-Change simulation_params:
-    `reference_type` to either bulk or sc as needed.
-Change other parameters as needed.

-Run `python simulate.py`

-The simulated data will be stored with `name` in the `experiment_folder`.

 # Step 2.
 Deconvolution